Live Updates arrow

 Groundwater is measured in Metres Above Ordnance Datum (mAOD). mAOD is based on the mean sea level at Newlyn in Cornwall and is used as the reference point to calculate height above sea level in the UK.

 The graphs below show the latest groundwater levels compared to previous years.
 The red, orange and yellow lines show how the actual levels compare to what's considered as exceptionally or notably low.
+We publish monthly water levels the next month, after the full month is complete.

 Hampshire North